pfptcommunity/ser-certbot-deploy/README.md

 ## Certbot usage with explicit SER filename

-Use `--deploy-name` when the SER YAML should use a logical or stable name instead of the first certificate domain.
+Use `--deploy-name` when the SER connector YAML should use a logical or stable name instead of the first certificate domain.

 ```bash
 sudo certbot certonly \